react-auth-kit/react-auth-kit/CONTRIBUTING.md

 - **build**: a commit of the type build are changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm).

-- **chore**: a commit of the type chore are other changes that don't modify src or test files.
+- **chore**: a commit of the type chore is other changes that don't modify src or test files.

 - **ci**: a commit of the type ci are changes to our CI configuration files and scripts.